 What´s the elevation like on the Inca Trail?

 The trail begins at Km 82 at an elevation of 2 680m.
 Days 1 and 3 are easy to moderate, gaining less than 500m in altitude on each day.
 However, the second day can be extremely challenging, with an elevation gain of 1 180m/3 871ft.
-The embark on a steep hike towards the highest point of the trail called dead women´s pass at (4 200m/ 13 779ft).
+Embark on a steep hike towards the highest point of the trail called Dead Women´s pass at (4 200m/ 13 779ft).
 The last day is a relaxing short hike, mostly on flat terrain toward the highlight of your trip the mysterious Machu Picchu.

 Will I get altitude sickness on the Inca Trail?

-Most likely.
-Most people suffer from altitude attitude sickness, but its severity differs from one person to the next.
+Most people suffer from some form of attitude sickness, but its severity differs from one person to the next.
 There are ways to help reduce altitude sickness.
 Most importantly, acclimatizing is essential, also stay hydrated and breath slow deep breath to compensate for the low oxygen.
-Altitude sickness is not directly linked to fitness, ever person reacts differently to the thin oxygen.
+Altitude sickness is not directly linked to fitness, every person reacts differently to the thin oxygen.
 Click the following link for more information on altitude sickness and remedies.
 Altitude Sickness.

 How long is the Inca Trail?